Back to School (Mini Maggit)

 "Back to School (Mini Maggit)" is a song by American alternative metal band Deftones.
-It is an altered version of the song "Pink Maggit" from the band's 2000 album White Pony.
-Shortly after the album's initial release, in a contentious move by the band's label Maverick, it was re-released with "Back to School (Mini Maggit)" added on.
-The song's style has been described as nu metal as well as rap rock.
+It is an altered version of the song "Pink Maggit" from the band's third studio album, White Pony (2000).
+Shortly after the album's initial release, in a contentious move by the band's label Maverick Records, it was re-released with "Back to School (Mini Maggit)" added on.

-"Back to School (Mini Maggit)" was released as both a single and as an EP package; the single was released shortly before the EP.
+"Back to School (Mini Maggit)" was released as both a single and as an EP package.

 Background

 Vocalist Chino Moreno has said, "This album right here [the White Pony re-release] is not the album that we turned in to the label.
 As far as we're concerned, the first edition was the record.
 Done.
 Then, they talked us into re-releasing it with another song on it, and it's not like I'm against the song or whatever, but I liked the sequence we had when we first turned it in.
 When this version came out, a little part inside all of us felt like: 'Fuck!
 We just totally compromised.'
 And I know that a lot of our fans felt bad about it too."

 The band also specifically regretted the presence of "Back to School" on the re-release of the album, as Moreno stated in an interview with German rock magazine Visions: "'Back to School' was a mistake.
 A calculated song, that had been built up with only one aim in mind: It should be a single. ...
 'Back to School' was released because I was an idiot.
 I wanted to prove something [to the record company].
 Months later, after White Pony was released, they wanted us to do a new version of "Pink Maggit".
 They said we lost our heaviness, and there were no more singles on the album.
 First, I wanted to stick this idea up my ass, but then I thought: 'I'm gonna show those fuckers how easy it is to create a hit-single.'
 And so I rapped a hip hop part on that song, we shortened it and half an hour later, the hit-single was ready to roll on."